 This machine is the finest on our list of top budget-friendly laptops that can edit 4k clips natively.
 It is equipped with an 8th Gen Intel Core i7 CPU and boasts a dedicated NVidia GTX 1060 graphics card which combined make it quite a powerful machine for our purposes.
 As jaw-dropping as it is under the hood, it also has a 3240 x 2160 which makes the screen quite vivid and perfect for video editing.
 Since it is manufactured by Microsoft, it is one of the sleekest devices on the list.
 This device can last 12 hours so you can edit all day without fear of it dying mid-work.
 It comes in either 13.5-inch or 15-inch PixelSense Display.

 Dell XPS 15:

 CPU: Intel Core i7, GPU: NVidia GeForce GTX 1650 Ti, RAM: 16GB, Storage: 512GB SSD

-This device comes in multiple configurations, the ones listed above are for $1729 which gets you a Core i7-10750H CPU with a GTX 1650 Ti for graphics and it is needless to say that is more than for our needs.
-This build also gets you an aluminum chassis which combined with carbon fiber makes it one of the most revered devices on the market at this price.
-The display on this laptop is 15.6-inch and the battery lasts for almost 8 hours.
+This laptop for video editing comes in multiple configurations, the ones listed above are for $1729 which gets you an Intel Core i7-10750H CPU with a GTX 1650 Ti for graphics and it is needless to say that is more than for our needs.
+This build also gets you an aluminium chassis which combined with carbon fibre makes it one of the most revered devices on the market at this price.
+This video editing laptop has a display 15.6-inch and a good battery life that lasts for almost 8 hours.

 $1549 config: The CPU and GPU for this build remain the same but the Ram comes down to 8GB and the storage comes down to 256GB SSD.